 Jenny was the recipient of the 2012 Distinguished Alumna Award presented by the University of Calgary.
 Locally, she was declared as "Volunteer of the Year" in 2010 by The United Nations Association of Canada in Calgary, occupies a seat on the Advisory Council for the Quest for Best Campaign at the Bow Valley College including its 1000 Women Rising campaign, and has previously served as Co-Chair of the Professional Services Division at the United Way of Calgary and Area.
 Internationally, Jenny has served on the Legislation as well as the International Peace and Intercultural Understanding Committees at BPW International.
 She was an Advisory Executive Council member of WEF 2017 in India and led the Theme of "Understanding the Century of Migration and Mobility".

-In 2011, Jenny had undertaken a three-year voluntary "Time and Knowledge" assignment (TKN) as an Immigration Law Analyst at His Highness The Aga Khan Council for Australia and New Zealand.
-She has served as Subject Matter Expert for Immigration and Citizenship at His Highness The Aga Khan Council for Canada's Settlement Portfolio.
+In 2011, Jenny had undertaken a three-year voluntary "Time and Knowledge Nazrana (Gift)" assignment (TKN) as an Immigration Law Analyst at His Highness The Aga Khan Council for Australia and New Zealand.
+She has served as Subject Matter Expert for Immigration and Citizenship at His Highness The Aga Khan Council for Canada's National Settlement Portfolio.

 While Jenny presents on Immigration, Citizenship, Diversity and Pluralism around the globe, she is also a sought-after speaker on the topic of Leadership and Empowerment at various forums including the Women's Executive Network, Young Women of Power, Every Woman Organization, The Athena Women's Leadership Symposium, University of Calgary's Scholars' Academy and Leadership Exchange Conference as well as BPW clubs across Canada and abroad.
 At the BPW International Congress in Egypt in 2017, as President of BPW Canada, Jenny presented on "Women on Boards" as well as on "Women, Peace and Security".

 Jenny is a dynamic speaker with the ability to address various audiences.
 One of her keynote addresses was delivered at the European Union Residence in Ottawa on the topic of "Trade and the Economic & Social Empowerment of Women" where she was invited to speak to Women Heads of Mission or Ambassadors from over a dozen countries around the world.
-She has also addressed post secondary students at the University of Calgary's Social Work and the Law Class as well as younger students on recognizing and embracing differences to tackle bullying at school.
+She has also addressed fellow colleagues at the Immigration Education Alliance as part of their Continuing Professional Development, business leaders on the benefits of diversity and inclusion, corporate journalist on the importance of immigration to Canada's future, post secondary students at the University of Calgary's Social Work and the Law Class as well as younger students in Middle School on recognizing and embracing differences to tackle bullying at school.